ROYAL ORDNANCE FACTORY

 He was awarded the British Empire Medal in 1972 for his dedication to British industry after he painstakingly mapped the site following the Second World War.

-His son Graham, from Brackla (Near Bridgend), said
+His son Graham, from Brackla (Near Bridgend), said:

 "My father started off as a miner in Pentrebach, near Methyr Tydfil, when he was 14.
 He quickly realised that wasn't for him so he moved to London, trained as a carpenter and started work for the original HMV record company making vaneer units.
 He moved to Bridgend in 1936 and began work on the Arsenal.
 It had 1,000 buildings and my father knew them all intimately.
 After the war the Arsenal was demolished and turned into an industrial estate, but because all the top secret documents detailing the land were destroyed, my father was asked to help catalogue where the pipes and foundation lay"